mbu09a/Gibsey/the-QDPI-matrix.md

 ---

+## Guests & Mythic Guardians

+* **Mythic Guardians** oversee merges and major protocol rituals.
+They review glyph flows and grant final approval before a branch joins the living matrix.
+* **Guests** participate only ephemerally.
+They may read, prompt, or dream but cannot make lasting changes without a Guardian's blessing.

+---

 **Every cell is a glyph.
 Every glyph is a move.
 Every move is a story, an action, a protocol event, a ritual, or a memory.**

 **QDPI-4096: The matrix is alive.**